Eran2001/learn-angular-with-coding/README.md

 ## 1. Welcome To The Course!

-**What is this:** An introduction to the Angular course, covering what you'll learn and how the course is structured.
+**What is this:** An introduction to the Angular course, covering what you'll learn and how the course is structured

 **Description:** The instructor walks through the course goals, prerequisites, and what to expect.
 Angular is a full-featured frontend framework maintained by Google, used for building scalable single-page applications.